"Hvad hedder det?

 Wealth among Danish farmers was measured by how many sides a building had, and how many chimneys.

 That turned out to be a strange day, as he just walked around aimlessly and spoke very little.
 Based on his silence, my wife and I both assumed that everything was as it should be.
+Not a single fault was mentioned.

-Much later we found out that there were numerous things amiss but he had been too polite so say anything negative.
+Much later we found out that there were numerous things amiss, but he had been too polite so say anything negative.
 Which happens to be very Danish.

-According to Danish contractors there are Haves and Have-Nots.
-They are the latter and any foreigner with enough money to buy such a huge money pit must be the first.
+According to Danish contractors, there are Haves and Have-Nots.
+They are the latter, and any foreigner with enough money to buy such a huge money pit must be the first.

 HaveNots are entitled, moreover, they must wrangle money from the Haves in order to divide it more evenly.